ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 ])
 ```

-Now we can directly pass data from the text messages and the pipeline will do our pre-processing for us!
+We can pass data directly from the text messages and the pipeline will perform the pre-processing for us!
 We can treat it as a model/estimator API:

 ```python